SomJagdale/myLearnings/dailyActions.md

 /////////////////////////////////////////////

   14. Health Eating
+  15. Keeping High and positive enery with excitment
-  15. Reading News Paper
+  16. Reading News Paper
-  16. Learning, Training Session, Assigments
+  17. Learning, Training Session, Assigments
-  17. Daily One Call to strenthen relationship or networking
+  18. Daily One Call to strenthen relationship or networking
-  18. Gym
+  19. Gym

 ///////////////////////////////////////////